dysonprotocol/dysonprotocol2/examples/rps-battle-grid/spec.md

 - **AI Behavior**: Tracks and moves toward the oldest player piece on the grid
 - **Combat**: Can attack ANY piece type (ignores RPS rules)
 - **Attack Outcome**:
-  - Snail gains 50 energy from victim (unused)
-  - Victim energy distributed same as normal combat
+  - Victim energy distributed same as normal combat:
+    - 50% → Snail (as bank send of energy coins, unused)
+    - 25% → Added as unbalanced liquidity to Whaleswap pool
+    - 25% → Placed randomly on grid as energy piece
   - Snail continues to next oldest player
 - **Invulnerability**: Cannot be attacked or captured by players